rmecham/tsa_coding/Docker/domserver/README.md

 [domserver image on Docker Hub](https://hub.docker.com/r/domjudge/domserver/).
 The build process for our domserver image is taken directly from their build process, but has the following changes:

+*   The base image is Ubuntu rather than Debian.
 *   The `wait-for-it.sh` script has been added.
 This script facilitates the use of the `docker-compose` command.
 By using this script as the entrypoint, the container wait to launch the domserver daemon until the database is reachable.